 Innovative boost in technology applied to financial systems has been growing at high levels and making great progress around the world for a few years so far.
 Changes in customer expectations, new ways of doing business, value creation and the significance of financial inclusion have fueled an expansion of financial digital services.
 Banks, for instance, have understood that it’s vital to migrate their traditional customers to a secure and friendly digital environment, evolving into the new era of financial services is a latent need.

-Are you familiar with the concept of Banking as a Service, also known as BaaS?
+Are you familiar with the concept of Banking-as-a-Service, also known as BaaS?
 Thanks to this innovation, organizations no longer need to build their own IT infrastructures from zero and can start operating in digital markets with immediacy and flexibility to adapt to their users’ needs.
 Among the emerging technology trends that have the potential to transform the banking system in the coming years, none has the strength to revolutionize the system as BaaS.

-How BaaS works?
+How Banking-as-a-Service «BaaS» works?
 It consists of offering banking services, such as payments or credit as a service through APIs, so that non-banking organizations can offer their customers services such as debit cards, mobile bank accounts, loans and payment services, without the need to acquire a banking license.
 The model involves three main actors: the banking or financial institution, a technology platform provider, and a service consumer interested in integrating banking services into their value offer.

 For these reasons, this model is increasingly gaining importance around the world.
 According to Capgemini’s World Retail Banking Report 2021, public acceptance for FinTech and large technology companies who have adopted BaaS over traditional banks is: